chasdabigone/Quipuswap-Liquidity-Proxy/README.md

 `setExecutorContract`: Update the executorContractAddress.
 Can only be called by the governorContractAddress.

 `setVolatilityTolerance`: Update the volatilityTolerance.
 Can only be called by the governorContractAddress.

+`setMaxDataDelaySec`: Update the maxDataDelaySec.
+Can only be called by the governorContractAddress.

 `setHarbingerContract`: Update the harbingerContractAddress.
 Can only be called by the governorContractAddress.